siscale/elasticsearch-migration/README.md

 elasticsearchMigration.migrate();
 ```

+## Migration from previous un-managed schema
+1. Collect all your schema in one yaml changeset.
+2. Create 'Migration version index' and 'Migration lock index' using the schemas from above or from the source tree
+3. Startup your application manually.
+After it's started there will be one entry in the 'elasticsearch_migration_version' index.
+Copy this entry over to your staging/production ES cluster.

 ## Improvements
 * In case a migration is aborted in the middle the lock stays there forever.
 Unlock it after a TTL.